Weekly review of Azerbaijan’s foreign exchange market

 1.8278

-The official exchange rate of the manat against the ruble has reduced by 0.0015 manat.
-The average AZN/RUB rate has grown by 0.0011 manat and totaled 0.0243 manat.
+The official exchange rate of the manat against the ruble has risen by 0.0001 manat.
+The average AZN/RUB rate has grown by 0.0004 manat and totaled 0.0247 manat.

 |